nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 1a.
 The keyword inputted is empty
     * 1a1.
 MODPRO shows an error message </br>
       Use case ends.
+* 1b.
+The provided command is in an invalid command format.
+    * 1b1.
+MODPRO shows an error message. </br>
+      Use case ends.

 **Use case: Add an exam into the exam list**

 **MSS**
-1. User requests to add an exam.
+1. NUS student requests to add an exam.
 2. MODPRO adds the exam into the exam list.

 **Extensions**
 * 1a.
 The description of the exam is empty
     * 1a1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1b.
-The exam date provided is not in DD-MM-YYYY format.
+The exam date provided is invalid.
     * 1b1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1c.
-The exam date provided is not a valid date.
+Exam module does not exist in MODPRO.
     * 1c1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1d.
-The exam date provided is earlier than today's date.
+The exam to be added is the same as another existing exam in the exam list.
     * 1d1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1e.
-Exam module does not exist in MODPRO.
+The module code provided is invalid.
     * 1e1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1f.
-The exam to be added already exists in the exam list.
+The provided command is in an invalid command format.
     * 1f1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1g.
-The module code provided is not in correct format.
+Not all the fields(Exam description, Exam date, Module) are provided.
     * 1g1.
 MODPRO shows an error message. </br>
       Use case ends.

 **Use case: Edit an exam into the exam list**

 **MSS**
-1. User requests to edit a specific exam in the exam list by specifying the index number of the exam to be edited.
+1. NUS student requests to edit a specific exam in the exam list by specifying the index number of the exam to be edited.
-2. MODPRO edits the exam.
+2. MODPRO updates the specified exam with the new values provided.

 **Extensions**
 * 1a.
-The new exam description provided is empty.
+The given exam description is empty.
     * 1a1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1b.
-The new exam date provided is not in DD-MM-YYYY format.
+The given exam date is invalid.
     * 1b1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1c.
-The new exam date provided is not a valid date.
+The given exam module code is invalid.
-    * 1c1.
-MODPRO shows an error message. </br>
+    * 1c1.MODPRO shows an error message. </br>
       Use case ends.
 * 1d.
-The new exam date provided is earlier than today's date.
+The given exam module does not exist in MODPRO.
     * 1d1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1e.
-The new exam module code provided is not a valid module code.
+The given index is invalid.
-    * 1e1.MODPRO shows an error message. </br>
+    * 1e1.
+MODPRO shows an error message. </br>
       Use case ends.
 * 1f.
-The new exam module does not exist in MODPRO.
+The edited exam is the same as another existing exam in the exam list.
     * 1f1.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1g.
-The index is non-positive or larger than 2147483647.
+The module and description and date of the exam are not changed.
     * 1g1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message </br>
       Use case ends.
 * 1h.
-The index is larger than the number of exams in the exam list.
+The provided command is in an invalid command format.
-    * 1h1.
+    * 1ih.
 MODPRO shows an error message. </br>
       Use case ends.
 * 1i.
-The new exam already exists in the exam list.
+No fields are provided to edit the exam.
     * 1i1.
 MODPRO shows an error message. </br>
-      Use case ends.
-* 1j.
-The exam is not edited.
-    * 1j1.
-MODPRO shows an error message </br>
       Use case ends.

 ### Non-Functional Requirements